valleyjo/CrackingTheCodingInterview/onething.md

 10) Don't use recursive `yield return`
 11) Pay attention to the restrictions imposed by the question.
 Don't implement stuff for testing until the testing is required.
 12) Think about what it means to "restart" the recursion in order to find every path

+# Chapter 5
+1) Clear bit i -> n & ~(1 << i)
+2) Binary representation of floating point numbers are inverted fractions
+3) Greedy approach - think about what you really need when going through the problem
+4) What happens to a binary number when it's made smaller or larger
+5) n/a
+6) XOR is a difference detector
+7)
+    1) Masks can be made from HEX digits
+    2) Isolate even digits with 0xAA
+    3) Isolate odd digits with 0x55
+    4) 2 HEX digits per byte, 8 HEX digits per 32bit integer
+8) Draw out examples